Frequently Asked Questions

 When will I receive an award letter?

-If you are new to CBU, we will send you an award letter shortly after you are accepted to the University, as long as we have a complete FAFSA on file.
+If you are new to CBU, we will send you an award letter 1-2 weeks after you are registered for classes, as long as we have a complete FAFSA on file.
 If we need further information before we can award you, we will contact you.

 My financial aid is not enough.
 What do I do?

 There are several options to assist you in covering the gap between your charges and your financial aid.
 You may make a cash payment (this includes checks and credit cards) or sign up for the payment plan.
 Both of these options may be accomplished by speaking with the Student Accounts Office.
 Options through the Financial Aid Office include a Graduate PLUS loan or a private loan.
-Please visit the sources of financial aid for more information.
+Please visit the Financial Aid tab on InsideCBU for more information.

 How do I access my award letter?

 Your award letter can be viewed through the My Award page of the Financial Aid tab of InsideCBU.